risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 As we see, the target variable SalePrice is not normally distributed.<br>
 This can reduce the performance of the ML regression models because some assume normal distribution,<br>
 see [sklearn info on preprocessing](http://scikit-learn.org/stable/modules/preprocessing.html)<br>
-Therfore we make a log transformation, the resulting distribution looks much better.<br>
+Therefore we make a log transformation, the resulting distribution looks much better.<br>

 ```python
 df_train['SalePrice_Log'] = np.log(df_train['SalePrice'])